-Devil's Tombstone Professional Review and Guide
+Devil's Tombstone Professional Guide

 "A small site squeezed in a narrow mountain pass between Stony Clove Creek and an abandoned railroad, Devil’s Tombstone is one of the state’s oldest campgrounds.
 It takes its name from a large boulder that a landslide or glacier dislodged from atop Plateau Mountain or Hunter Mountain centuries ago.
 Don’t expect many amenities here, just small, shady, well-maintained lots, potable water, and an ideal base for exploring the surrounding Indian Head and Hunter–West Kill Mountain Wilderness areas.
 The turquoise-blazed Long Path is also just a 3-mile hike up Plateau Mountain from Devil’s Tombstone.
 Tiny Notch Lake down the road is only for admiring from its picnic area, but swimming, boating, and hot showers are available 8 miles away at North/South Lake Campground.
 Hunting (with a permit) is also permitted in the Catskills outside campground boundaries."